xuyanMax/Machine-Learning-Coursera/ml.md

     - lack of meaningful relations between vectors

 *The Solution: Embeddings*

 The solution to these problems is to use embeddings, which translate large sparse vectors into a lower-dimensional space that preserves semantic relationships.
 #### 15.3.
 Translating to a Lower Dimensional space
 #### 15.4.
 Obtaining Embeddings

+##### Standard Dimensionality Reduction Techniques
+There are many existing mathematical techniques for capturing the important structure of a high-dimensional space in a low dimensional space.
+In theory, any of these techniques could be used to create an embedding for a machine learning system

+##### Word2Vec

+##### Training an Embedding as Part of a Larger Model